ScrappyXII/grpc_go_service_example/mbm/service/organization/README.md

 - Add an Organization
 - List all Organizations
 - Add a User to an Organization
-- Listing all Users from all Organizations
+- List all Users from all Organizations
 - List all Users for a specific Organization

 The solution is comprised of the following applications: